Alpena Elementary Parent and Family Engagement Plan

 - Character Assemblies - Monthly

 3. How will your school provide information to parents about volunteer opportunities (must include state mandated parent training)?

-- Alpena Elementary School will send home information with students and post on the FB page informing parents of the Volunteer Training Meeting.
+- Alpena Elementary School will send out information (flyers, marquee, FB page, weekly phone call) informing parents of the Volunteer Training Meeting.

 - Information is placed on the Alpena School District's website, including educational goals and links to educational sites for learning.

 - Parental involvement groups are developed yearly.
 Information for these groups (ex.Booster Club, PTO) is advertised on the Facebook Pages (Elementary PTO, and Booster Club).